-Unless all fuel has been drained from the fuel tank, leave the throttle lever in the STOP position to close the fuel valve and reduce the possibility of fuel leakage.
+Unless all fuel has been drained from the fuel tank, turn the fuel valve to the OFF position to close the fuel valve and reduce the possibility of fuel leakage.

 Place the mower with its wheels on a level surface.
 Tilting can cause fuel or oil leakage.